vibrationtoolbox/vtoolbox/Readme.rst

 Setting Up The Toolbox
 =======================

-Please go to http://vibrationtoolbox.github.io for installation instructions.
+Please go to `Engineering Vibration Toolbox web page`_ for installation instructions.